Editor’s Note 6/15/21: This story has been updated to reflect current pricing and reservation requirements.

 Odometer: 480 miles round-trip from Denver to the park entrance

 Adventure Tip: Backpack into the vast expanse of gold sand and arrange your personal backcountry site beneath a star-filled canvas.
 The 30-square-mile dunefield is a 1.5-mile trek from the park entrance.
-Obtain permits, free of cost, at the visitors center, outside the day-use area.
+Obtain permits for $6 online.

 Dark Sky Month: The national park is hosting a collection of events to celebrate Dark Sky Month.
 Listen to how NASA research supports national parks and enjoy telescope viewing on June 6 at 8:45 p.m.
 Study nocturnal animals and enjoy a laser-guided constellation tour and telescope viewing on June 7 at 8:45 p.m.
 Learn how to help recover starlight at Disappearing Dark, a 30-minute program hosted on June 8.